-The Governance Committee assists the Board in discharging its responsibilities relating to Board composition, director compensation and corporate governance by identifying and recommending individuals for nomination as members of the Board, recommending to the Board the overall director compensation policy and developing and recommending to the Board a set of corporate governance guidelines.
+The Governance Committee met four times in 2018.
+The Governance Committee assists the Board in discharging its responsibilities relating to Board composition and evaluations, non-employee director compensation and corporate governance by identifying and recommending individuals for nomination as members of the Board, recommending to the Board the overall non-employee director compensation policy and developing and recommending to the Board a set of corporate governance guidelines.
 The Governance Committee also is responsible for reviewing, at least annually, our political strategy, contributions and activities and overseeing compliance with our policies and procedures regarding political contributions and activities.
 In addition, the Governance Committee monitors the Company's corporate social responsibility and environmental sustainability initiatives.

-The Governance Committee has engaged directly Compensation Advisory Partners LLC ("CAP"), an outside compensation consultant, to assist in the evaluation of director compensation, as authorized under its charter.
+The Governance Committee has directly engaged Compensation Advisory Partners LLC ("CAP"), an outside compensation consultant, to assist in the evaluation of director compensation, as authorized under its charter.
 CAP reports directly to the Governance Committee.
-During 2017, CAP advised the Committee with respect to director compensation trends and best practices, plan design and the reasonableness of director compensation, including the changes to compensation for non-employee directors approved in May 2017.
+During 2018, CAP advised the Committee with respect to director compensation trends and best practices, plan design and the reasonableness of director compensation.
 CAP does not provide any other services to the Company.
 The Governance Committee assessed the independence of CAP pursuant to, and based on the factors set forth in, the SEC's and NYSE's rules and concluded that no conflict of interest exists that would prevent CAP from independently advising the Governance Committee.

-The Governance Committee met five times during 2017.
 The Board has determined that each of the members of the Governance Committee is "independent" as defined by the NYSE listing standards.

-Shareholder Recommendations
+Shareholder Recommendations of Director Candidates

 The Governance Committee considers and recommends candidates for the Board.
 It reviews all nominations submitted to the Company as described below under "Identifying and Evaluating Nominees for Directors," including individuals nominated by shareholders to be included in our proxy statement.
-In evaluating such nominations, the Governance Committee seeks to achieve a balance of knowledge, experience and capability on the Board and to address the membership criteria set forth under "Director Qualifications."
-Any shareholder recommendations proposed for consideration by the Governance Committee must include the nominee's name and qualifications for Board membership and must be addressed to our Secretary at Anthem, Inc., 120 Monument Circle, Mail No. IN0102-B381, Indianapolis, Indiana 46204.
+In evaluating such nominations, the Governance Committee seeks to achieve a balance of skills, qualifications and attributes on the Board and to address the membership criteria set forth below under "Director Qualifications."
+Any shareholder recommendations proposed for consideration by the Governance Committee must include the nominee's name and qualifications for Board membership and must be addressed to our Secretary at Anthem, Inc., 220 Virginia Avenue, Mail No. IN1-4WS-19, Indianapolis, Indiana 46204.
 Following verification that the persons recommending director candidates are shareholders, recommendations are aggregated and considered by the Governance Committee at a regularly scheduled meeting.
 If any materials are provided by shareholders in connection with the recommendation of a director candidate, such materials are forwarded to the Governance Committee.

-In addition, any shareholder who wishes to nominate a director candidate at our annual meeting or for inclusion in our proxy statement may do so by following the procedures and providing the information set forth in "Shareholder Proposals and Nominations for Next Year's Annual Meeting" beginning on page 78 and in Sections 1.5, 1.6 and 1.16 of our Bylaws.
+In addition, any shareholder who wishes to nominate a director candidate at our annual meeting or for inclusion in our proxy statement may do so by following the procedures and providing the information set forth in "Shareholder Proposals and Nominations for Next Year's Annual Meeting" on page 75 and in Sections 1.5, 1.6 and 1.16 of our Bylaws.
 Our Bylaws are available on our website at www.antheminc.com under "Investors - Corporate Governance - Governance & Corporate Documents."
 Any materials provided by shareholders in connection with the nomination of a director candidate are forwarded to the Governance Committee.
 Following verification that the persons recommending director candidates are shareholders, and verification that any other required information has been properly submitted by such persons, nominations are reviewed and discussed by the Governance Committee and the Board at a regularly scheduled meeting.